schorschinho/plotLCMBasis/README.md

 stagFlag        = flag to decide whether basis functions should be plotted
                     vertically staggered or simply over one another (optional.
                     Default: 1 = staggered; 0 = not staggered)
+metsToPlot      = cell array with the names of the metabolites to be plotted
-zf              = Zero-filling factor for smoother plotting (optional.
+                    (optional.
+Default: 'all' = all metabolites will be plotted) zf              = Zero-filling factor for smoother plotting (optional.
 Default 1, i.e., no zero-fill) ppmmin          = lower limit of ppm scale to plot (optional.
 Default = 0.2 ppm). ppmmax          = upper limit of ppm scale to plot (optional.
 Default = 5.2 ppm).